cs1302uga/cs1302-ce31/README.md

    1. Once your code code compiles and runs, **run it a couple times**.
 Each time, does your choice of algorithm win or lose?
 Write it in your notes!

+   1. In addition to writing the winning algorithm, write down the total run time for each algorithm using the `100ms` delay network swapper.

+   1. Stage, commit, and push all changes.

+1. **EVERYONE:** Pull your changes from the group repository.

+1. **EVERYONE:** Popularity in MyFace has increased!
+The social networking site just added `9900` new members!
+The increase in revenue from ad sales has allowed the company to update their network infrastructure which will dramatically reduce swap times.

+1. In `main`, adjust the code to reduce the swap delay to `1ms` and update the number of members to `10,000`.
+   In your notes, write down which algorithm you think will be able to sort our users the fastest (total time).

+   1. Once your code code compiles and runs, **run it a couple times**.
+Each time, does your choice of algorithm win or lose?
+Write it in your notes!

+   1. In addition to writing the winning algorithm, write down the total run time for each algorithm using the `100ms` delay network swapper.

    1. Stage, commit, and push all changes.

 1. **EVERYONE:** Pull your changes from the group repository.

 **CHECKPOINT**

 <hr/>